CSC 171 - Introduction to Computer Programming

 Additionally, you are also responsible for whatever work is covered in class whether or not you are there.
 Absence from the final exam will be excused only for a good and well-documented reason.
 The decision to allow a make-up exam will be made in accordance with the policies of Adelphi University.

-NB: I will not be available on Monday, September 25.
-There will be no lecture on that day.
-We will make up the day on Wednesday, December 13.
+NB: I will not be available on Friday, October 4; Friday, October 18 and Friday October 25.
+There may be no lecture and I will not hold office hours on that day.
+We will make up one date on Wednesday, December 11.

-NB: If the University is closed for more than two days due to an emergency, go the home page for this course site each day for instructions and assignments.
-Student instructions materials can be found at http://home.adelphi.edu/~siegfried/cs171
+If the University is closed for more than two days due to an emergency, go the home page for this course site each day for instructions and assignments.
+Student instructions materials can be found on the course’s Moodle page and at http://home.adelphi.edu/~siegfried/cs171

 Date Topic Assignment due